Carbon

 Carbon-13

-Carbon-13 is a uniform nucleus that provides a waypoint for determining kiss point values.
-While the structure is very similar to Carbon-12, it has a much lower binding energy due to the way an extra neutron stabilizes the bottom layer into a nesting configuration.
-Consequently, the gravitational profile is evenly distributed in both directions, moving the central kiss points away from the center of mass and reducing tidal levels.
+Carbon-13 features a highly uniform nucleus, providing another "Candle Isotope" that allows for the precise calculation of individual kiss point values through its symmetric formation.
+While its core architecture is structurally similar to Carbon-12, Carbon-13 exhibits a lower binding energy.
+Within this framework, this decrease is attributed to the manner in which an additional neutron stabilizes the bottom layer into a nesting configuration.
+Consequently, the gravitational profile becomes evenly distributed in both directions; this shifts the central kiss points further away from the center of mass, reducing tidal margins and lowering the overall binding energy.

 Carbon-14

-Carbon-14 has nearly the same kiss point MeV average as Carbon-13, with only a minor change caused by the extra neutron capping the top layer.
-This slightly stretches the gravity profile around the top kiss points.
-While this pushes Carbon-14 into "unbalanced" levels, it remains a slow beta-decayer due to its stable structure.
-Carbon-14 is best known for its role in radiocarbon dating, facilitated by its half-life of 5,700 years.
+Carbon-14 maintains nearly the same average kiss point MeV as Carbon-13, showing only a minor variation introduced by an extra neutron capping the top layer.
+This addition slightly elongates the gravitational profile around the upper kiss points.
+While this structural shift pushes Carbon-14 into an "unbalanced" state, the underlying stability of the arrangement ensures it remains a exceptionally slow beta-decayer.
+This stable yet unbalanced configuration gives Carbon-14 its characteristic half-life of roughly 5,700 years, making it globally essential for radiocarbon dating.

 Circuits